intel/intel-extension-for-tensorflow/v1.0.0/_sources/docker/README.md.txt

 ```
 ### III.
 Running container

 Run following commands to start docker container.
 You can use `-v` option to mount your local directory into container.
+To make GPU available in the container, attach the GPU to the container using `--device /dev/dri` option and run the container:

 ```
 IMAGE_NAME=intel-extension-for-tensorflow:gpu
 docker run -v <your-local-dir>:/workspace \
+           --device /dev/dri \
            --privileged \
            -e http_proxy=$http_proxy \
            -e https_proxy=$https_proxy \